gusantos1/Azure-Devops-Spark/README.md

 - custom

-  ###### Agile.custom takes two PySpark dataframes and the information needed to merge and apply an operation between two columns.
-Supported Operators: is_, is_not, add, and_, floordiv, mod, mul, pow, sub e ceil (Pyspark).
+  ###### Agile.custom receives two PySpark dataframes and the information needed to merge and the signature string of a Python operator that will do the operation between the two columns.
+Supported operators: is_, is_not, add, and_, truediv, floordiv, mod, mul, pow, sub and ceil (Pyspark).

   ```python
   custom(self, df_left, def_right, left: str, right: str, how: str, op: operator, left_ref: str, right_ref: str, new: str)